What Does it Mean to Study Aviation Science?

 - Flight Instructor.
 Many aviation science graduates help private pilots earn their certifications at small flight schools.
 Instructors develop lesson plans and training techniques, while enjoying the relative freedom of working with smaller aircraft in low-pressure situations.
 Many flight instructors earn annual salaries of around $41,000.

 - Astronaut.
-Employed by NASA, these experienced engineers and scientists work just as hard on the ground as they do in space.
-Most astronauts earn about $80,000 per year, while enjoying the significant benefits of involvement with the space program.
+These experienced engineers and scientists work just as hard on the ground as they do in space.

 - Agricultural Operations.
 It may sound quaint, but crop dusters and cloud seeders still play a very important role in our country's agricultural industry.
 The most successful agricultural pilots combine their aerobatic skill with their knowledge of chemistry and physics to help farmers maximize their crop yields.